-- Ask your child to summarize the beginning, middle and end of a story. - As you are reading, stop every once in a while, to ask questions about a story's character, problem and solution. - Have your child share their favorite part of the story and why. - Encourage deeper thinking by asking "If you could write the ending of the story, how would you change it?" - Ask your child's opinion about the events/characters in a story.
+- Ask your child to summarize the beginning, middle, and end of a story. - As you are reading, stop occasionally, to ask questions about a story's character, problem, and solution. - Have your child share their favorite part of the story and why. - Encourage deeper thinking by asking "If you could write the ending of the story, how would you change it?" - Ask your child's opinion about the events/characters in a story.
 Ask questions like "Do you think the character did the right thing?"
 "What would you have done differently if you were the character?"